TickTeam/guide-tt/ticktick_web_app/how_to_search_a_task.md

 ###How to search a task?
+1.Sign in TickTick on web.

-1.Click the avatar in the upper-right hand of the page to select “Labs”.
+2.Click the avatar in the upper-right hand of the page to select “Labs”.

-2.Enable “Smart Search”.
+3.Enable “Smart Search”.

 After that, “Search” will be displayed at the bottom of the left panel.